APIDevTools/json-schema-ref-parser/docs/README.md

 You can disable circular references by setting the [`dereference.circular`](options.md) option to `false`.
 Then, if a circular reference is found, a `ReferenceError` will be thrown.

+Or you can choose to just ignore circular references altogether by setting the [`dereference.circular`](options.md) option to `"ignore"`.
+In this case, all non-circular references will still be dereferenced as normal, but any circular references will remain in the schema.

 Another option is to use the [`bundle`](ref-parser.md#bundleschema-options-callback) method rather than the [`dereference`](ref-parser.md#dereferenceschema-options-callback) method.
 Bundling does _not_ result in circular references, because it simply converts _external_ `$ref` pointers to _internal_ ones.

 ```javascript